iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 ### Testing the MQTT Setup
 To verify the MQTT setup, a **web-based MQTT client** will be connected to the broker to subscribe to the published data.
-Since browsers do not support raw TCP sockets, the Websocket port of the broker will be used.
+Since browsers do not support raw TCP sockets, the WebSocket port of the broker will be used.

-First, open the **HiveMQ MQTT Client** [[hivemq.com](https://www.hivemq.com/demos/websocket-client/)], and setup the broker host and TLS Websocket port as below.
+First, open the **HiveMQ MQTT Client** [[hivemq.com](https://www.hivemq.com/demos/websocket-client/)], and setup the broker host and TLS WebSocket port as below.
 Then click connect.
 - **host**: broker.hivemq.com
 - **port**: 8884 (wss://)